How to Plant an Herb Garden

 Water your herbs immediately after planting them, and then water them (either with the hose or a sprinkler) every couple of days.
 They might droop a little in the afternoon sun, but as long as they perk up in the evening, they’re OK.

 Pull any weeds you see while they’re small, so they don’t take water and nutrients away from your herbs.
+I like to use a CobraHead weeder because it allows me to be very precise.

 If you end up with more herbs than you can possibly use, that’s a good problem!
 Here’s how to dry herbs so you can use them all year long.